Course Catalog

 5 units

 Topic-oriented language course on sociopolitical and historical issues as seen through humor in different genres and media.
 Topics include Mafalda and Condorito (comic strips), Rius (collage of comic strips, photographs and original documents), Continflas and Almodovar (cinema), El Teatro Campesino (theater), Ana L., Vega (literature), Les Luthiers (song and music).
 Course deals with written and oral discourse pertaining to the following Spanish language varieties: Rio de la Plata, Mexican, Caribbean, U.S., and Peninsular.
 Intensive writing and speaking in Spanish.
-Prerequisite(s): Spanish 6 or Spanish 56 or Spanish for Spanish Speakers 63 or Spanish for Heritage Speakers 6 or Spanish Placement Examination score of 70.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement into Spanish 156F via the online Spanish Placement Examination.
 (General Education Code(s): TA.)

 Upper Division